Oluf Gerhard Tychsen

-Oluf (Olaus) Gerhard Tychsen (14 December 1734, Tønder, then Schleswig, now Denmark – 30 December 1815, Rostock, then Mecklenburg-Schwerin, now Germany) was a German Orientalist and Hebrew scholar.
-He is known today as one of the founding fathers of Islamic numismatics.
+Oluf Gerhard Tychsen (Note: Tychsen's first name is also cited as Olof, Olaf, Olaus, Olaus, Olavus.)
+(14 December 1734 – 30 December 1815) was a German Orientalist, Semitologist, numismatist, professor and librarian.
+He is known today as one of the founding fathers of Islamic numismatology.

+Early life and education

+Tychsen was born on 14 December 1734 in Tondern, Duchy of Schleswig (present-day Tønder, Denmark) to Jürgen Tychsen (died 1780), a tailor and non-commissioned officer, and Hanna Tychsen (1707–1780).

-As a Lutheran Christian, he attended the Christianeum grammar school in Altona, then Holstein and the rabbinic school attached to the Altona Ashkenazi synagogue, led by Jonathan Eybeschütz, chief rabbi of the Triple Community of Altona-Hamburg-Wandsbek.
-From 1756 he studied Oriental languages at the University of Halle.
+In 1745, Tychsen began studying at a local Latin school before being awarded a scholarship to study at the Gymnasium Christianeum in 1952.
+Tychsen also attended the rabbinic school attached to the Altona Ashkenazi synagogue, led by Jonathan Eybeschütz, chief rabbi of the Triple Community of Altona-Hamburg-Wandsbek.

+Initially enrolling at the University of Jena in 1755, Tychsen transferred to the Martin Luther University Halle-Wittenberg the following year; studying theology, oriental languages, philosophy and history until 1757.

+Career

 He spent a year of missionary work towards the conversion of Jews, and then taught Hebrew in the newly founded University of Bützow.
 He held librarian and academic positions in University of Bützow There he founded the Journal Bützower Nebenstunden, which comprised a broad variety of articles about the Old Testament and Oriental Culture, especially material culture, such as Islamic coins.

 From 1778 he taught at the University of Rostock and led the Rostock University Library.
 He worked in different fields of Oriental studies, Arabic, Syriac, and Hebrew.
 His Introduction into Islamic Numismatics, in 1794, was the first scientific handbook on this topic, based on twenty-seven years of research.
 Among his students were Christian Martin Frähn, later professor at the University of Kazan and later founder of the Asiatic Museum in Saint Petersburg, and Christian Adler, who wrote the first scientific catalogue of a collection of Islamic coins and later became superintendent for Schleswig-Holstein.
 He was a prolific author who published some forty volumes of scholarly studies during his academic career.
 He received the title of Chaver, a grade of rabbinic ordination, from Moshe Lifshitz, becoming the only known non-Jew to have done so.